qawolf/qawolf/docs/docs/api.md

 We default to 1s to:

-- more easily watch each step in the video
+- make it easier to watch each step in the video
 - wait for elements that appear before their event handlers are attached or data is loaded.
-You can write custom wait logic instead, see the [`waitUntil` helper](api#waituntil).
+If your application has elements that appear before they can be acted upon, a best practice is to [write custom wait logic](api#waituntil) to improve test stability.

 ### QAW_TIMEOUT_MS